Frequently asked questions

 Why do I pay tax on my pension?

-HM Revenue & Customs will look at all types of income you receive and if this comes to more than your allowance then you will pay tax on your pension.
+HM Revenue & Customs (HMRC) look at all types of income you receive.
+If this comes to more than your tax allowance, you will pay tax on your pension.

 I think my tax code is wrong who should I contact?